SarangChougs/VirtualPen/README.md

 ## To use this program

-Just follow the instructions displayed in command promt.
+Just follow the instructions displayed in command promt, or refer the demo video provided with the project.